DSR-RHIT/creating-reproducible-reports/pages/composing.md

 ### Using Word styles

-You can specify a style reference for producing a docx file.
+You can control the formatting of the Word document by specifying a style reference.
 In brief, the steps are:

 - Use R Markdown to create a Word document (we've done this step)
 - Save this Word document as the style reference